How to Write P.S. in Email Like a Pro (with Examples and Best Practices)

 But adding how many CTA would be better in your email?
 In most cases, if not multiple, at least a secondary call to action is great.

-Take look at the below example.
+Take a look at the below example.
 What team CoSchedule did looks awesome and effective –

 According to Hubspot, ‘a secondary CTA can save a lost conversion opportunity for your business.’